ecosensors/Django/README.md

 There are two exercises 1) leaflet and 2) Console. leaflet exercise is done following [this tutorial](https://blog.logrocket.com/how-to-build-vue-js-app-django-rest-framework/), step by step.
 Then I used this new skills to build the console application with a database which contain a bit less than 1 million of measures. the console exercise is build with some javascript libraries as Leaflet for the map, Chartjs to display the measures.
 The goal of that exercise is to build a Django app to replace this PHP app ([See](https://bud.eco-sensors.ch/))

-# Django notes
+# Prepare and install Django
-This installation is done on MacOS
+This installation is done on MacOS Monterey (12.6)

 ## Python3
 * Make sure you have installed Command Line Developper tools